AD-SDL/rpl_workcell/pcr_workcell/README.md

 - Make sure all the devices are turned on
 - pipette tips
 - correct pipettes for PCR
-- deck the deck OT2
+- deck on the OT2
 - Biometra lid
-- Sealer check seal if have enough
+- Sealer check if there is enough seal
 - Sealer check seal type
 - Peeler check tape